Othniel Charles Marsh: Early life and family

 By 1847, Othniel was attending school at the Wilson Collegiate Institute, and later attended the Lockport Union School.
-Othniel was undecided as to what he would do for a living, but the course of his future was dramatically changed due to the intervention of his uncle George Peabody, who was a successful banker.
+Othniel was undecided as to what he would do for a living, but his future was dramatically changed due to the intervention of his uncle George Peabody, a successful banker.
 With Peabody's financial assistance (spurred by Marsh's aunt, Judith), Marsh enrolled in Phillips Academy in 1851.
 Older than most of the other students, he was nicknamed "Daddy" by his peers.
 He was initially an unremarkable student, devoting much of his time to leisure and games, but the next year decided to focus on his studies.
 "I changed my mind," he later told a biographer, "during an afternoon spent on Dracut Heights [Lowell].
 I resolved that I would return to Andover, take hold, and really study."
 (Note: Author Mark Jaffe suggests Marsh's sudden change in mindset was sparked by the death of his sister Mary, who died at age 23, almost the same age as his mother.)

 Marsh applied himself to his studies and graduated valedictorian of his class in 1856.
 In the summers off of school, he prospected for minerals in New York, Massachusetts and Nova Scotia.
 Upon graduation, Marsh decided to attend Yale, rather than Harvard, where many of his relatives had attended.
-He ran his letter to George Peabody asking for the funds by Aunt Judith first, who disapprovingly noted it contained two spelling errors.
+He ran his letter to George Peabody asking for the funds by Judith first, who disapprovingly noted it contained two spelling errors.
 Peabody agreed to cover Marsh's expenses and give him an allowance for spending money, and Marsh moved to New Haven in September.
-Marsh was a good student, but not a thrifty one; Aunt Judith, who was in charge of monitoring Marsh while Peabody was in Europe, regularly upbraided her nephew for his lax accounting habits and large expenses.
+Marsh was a good student, but not a thrifty one; Judith, who was in charge of monitoring Marsh while Peabody was in Europe, regularly upbraided her nephew for his lax accounting habits and large expenses.
 Marsh graduated eighth in his class, using a scholarship he won for the best examination in Greek to finance a master's degree from Yale's Sheffield Scientific School, as he developed an interest in becoming a professor of science.
 While in graduate school, Marsh published his first scientific papers on minerals and vertebrate fossils from his Nova Scotia trips, which possibly inspired Marsh's interest in vertebrate paleontology.
 He obtained his master's degree in 1862.